hirenhike/home/README.md

 # home
-We are here for to provide solution to all the problems of Trek lovers....!!!
+We are here to provide solution to all the problems of Trek lovers....!!!